nwessman/Drinking-buddy/README.md

 # Travel-buddy :earth_africa:
 ## Mid project review

+### Tips for testing the website
+Choose larger cities Stockholm/Berlin for example and with short date span.
+Too large spans of dates won't return hotels.

 ### Short description of your project
 The core idea is to create a web application that will help users to get a more enjoyable travel experience by creating a route of their flights as well as giving them options for hotel and activities.